How Much Do Mortgage Brokers Make?

 a couple meeting with a mortgage adviser

 In exchange for this service, mortgage brokers are paid a commission.
-This commission can be paid by either the borrower or the lender.
+This commission can be paid by either a borrower or a mortgage lender.
 Before deciding to use a mortgage broker, ask how their fee is paid so you understand any potential costs to you.

 Key insights

-• Individuals who are licensed as mortgage brokers typically need to complete at least 20 hours of training, take an exam, pass a background and credit check, meet their state’s licensing requirements and be registered with the NMLS.
+Individuals who are licensed as mortgage brokers typically need to complete at least 20 hours of training, take an exam, pass a background and credit check, meet their state’s licensing requirements and be registered with a nationwide registry.

 How mortgage brokers make money